amanK024/Web-Annotator/README.md

 ## Acknowledgements

-- Thanks to the developers and contributors who have made this project possible.
+- Thanks to the developers and contributors who have guide this project.
 - Special thanks to [Aman's GitHub](https://github.com/amanK024) for hosting the repository.

 ## Contact